Solarkadakiadam/lighthouse-bot/README.md

    node run-lighthouse.js
    ```

-   -This script will run Lighthouse tests, save individual reports, and calculate the average scores.
+   - This script will run Lighthouse tests, save individual reports, and calculate the average scores.

 3. **View results:**